the practical kitchen

 3. In a quick movement, thrust the peel forward about an inch, so the edge of the pizza slides off the end of the peel and onto the steel.
 Then pull the peel back and out of the oven, keeping the tip of the peel on the steel the whole time to let the pizza slide off.

-Then remove the pizza from the oven with the peel (sometimes it helps to use a pair of tongs to gently grip the edge of the crust and tug it onto the peel).
+When the pizza is done, remote it from the oven with the peel (sometimes it helps to use a pair of tongs to gently grip the edge of the crust and tug it onto the peel).
 Top with thinly sliced fresh basil, then slice and serve immediately!

 a white pizza with broccoli and tomatoes browned and baked on a pizza peel.